masato1122/auto-kappa/README.md

 To Do and questions
 --------------------

+* Relaxation caluclations for many materials were not finished in Chariot.

+* Primitive cell with an atom may lead to an error of the treatment of crystal structure such as Born effective charge.

 * Recalculate materials which had negative frequencies in the current calculation, but do not in phonondb.
 (EDIFFG was modified.)

-* Relaxation caluclations for many materials were not finished in Chariot.

 * Check non-analytical term (e.g. 5504, 5637):
 Use dataset (displacements and forces) in Phonondb and calculate phonon dispersion with Alamode.